 Anyone who took out a mortgage loan to purchase a home knows that good preparation was a key to a smooth mortgage process.
 Proper preparation also improves your chances for getting the best rate available.

 In order to get a good rate, you have to have solid income, low debt, and good credit.

-Qualifying for a home refinance loan is similar to any mortgage loan.
-Lender’s look at your ability to repay (debt to income ratio), your willingness to pay (credit score and credit history), and the amount of security you bring to the loan (your Loan to value ratio).
-Borrower’s refinance for a number of reasons, including those listed below:
+Qualifying for a home refinance loan is similar to qualifying for any mortgage loan.
+Lenders look at your ability to repay (your debt-to-income ratio), your willingness to pay (your credit score and credit history), and the amount of security you bring to the loan (your loan-to-value ratio).

 |Type of Home Refinance Loans||Reasons for Refinancing|